qmacro/qmacro.github.io/_posts/2021-04-24-github-actions-workflow-browser.markdown

 The lines are piped into `fzf` which is used to present the workflow definitions and also a preview of their contents.
 This is done by using various options supplied to `fzf`.

-The first deals with what to show in the basic list display that `fzf` first presents, and that is the contents of the second field above (the combination).
+The first option deals with what to show in the basic list display that `fzf` first presents, and that is the contents of the first field above (the combination).
 This is done using the `--with-nth` option; we also tell `fzf` how the fields are delimited:

 * `--with-nth=1` - use field 1 in the list display
-* `--delimiter='\t' - fields are tab-delimited
+* `--delimiter='\t'` - fields are tab-delimited

 Then there's what to do from a preview perspective; when a particular entry in the list is selected, `fzf` can run a preview command to display something in a window:

 * `--preview='showgithubcontent {2} {3} {4} yaml always'`

-Whatever is emitted (via STDOUT) by the incantation supplied with the `--preview` option is shown in the preview window.
+Whatever is produced (via STDOUT) by the incantation supplied with the `--preview` option is shown in the preview window.
 Here, we call the `showgithubcontent` script, supplying that script with 5 arguments.
 The first three use `fzf`'s field reference syntax to pass the values of the second, third & fourth field, i.e. the repo owner, the repo name and the workflow file path.
 The last two arguments control how `showgithubcontent` displays things (we'll come to that later).

 With `fzf`, if an item in the list is indeed selected, then the line passed into `fzf` that represents the line selected is output to STDOUT.
-This makes `fzf` a very powerful tool that plays well with other tools, following the Unix philosophy (if no selection is made, e.g. by aborting `fzf` with Ctrl-C, then nothing is emitted.
+This makes `fzf` a very powerful tool that plays well with other tools, following the Unix philosophy (if no selection is made, e.g. by aborting `fzf` with Ctrl-C, then nothing is emitted).

 The final part of the `main` function takes the line emitted from `fzf` and outputs the same three fields (repo owner, repo name and workflow file path).
 Basically field 1 is just used as a "display" field for `fzf`.

-_`workflows()`_
+### The `workflows` function

 The `workflows` function is basically a wrapper around a call to the [GitHub Search API](https://docs.github.com/en/rest/reference/search).
 This is an API that I haven't used before now, and it's pretty powerful.
 There are different endpoints representing different search approaches.
 What worked for me, to find workflow definitions, was to use the [Search code](https://docs.github.com/en/rest/reference/search#search-code) endpoint with `/search/code`.